The Department of the Senate has a single overarching outcome.

 Satisfaction with services

-The performance of individual staff members was evaluated through the performance communication scheme, in accordance with the certified agreement.
+The performance of individual staff members was evaluated through the performance communication scheme, in accordance with the employee collective agreement.
 All departmental staff were assessed overall as 'effective or better'.

 Scrutiny of activities